StefVuck/InteractiveSolarSystem/README.md

 - Voyager 1 and Voyager 2 spacecraft with glowing effects and information panels
 - Orbiting astronomy facts that appear as glowing text boxes
 - Advanced lighting with sun glow and day/night planet sides
-- Swiss-style navigation with planetary icons
+- Swiss-style navigation with planetary icons and dropdown menus for moons
+- Each moon has a detailed page with interactive 3D model and scientific information
 - Easter eggs:
   - Hidden dwarf planets (Pluto, Ceres, Haumea, Makemake) that can be discovered
   - Secret menu accessible via double-click on a hidden button